 Sales per Month: The average number of sales per month based on total sales over the past 12 months.

 Months of Supply: The number of months it would take to absorb the current active inventory based on the average monthly sales pace.
+NOTE: Waterfront markets tend to carry more inventory.
+Note: The normal benchmark for Months of Supply varies by market, and waterfront markets tend to carry more inventory on average.

 The Market Index is calculated using a proprietary algorithm based on Month’s of Supply, Days on Market, Sale Price/List Price Ratio and change in Closed Sales Volume.
 A lower index indicates a Buyer’s Market and a higher index indicates a Seller’s Market.